ampl/ampl.github.io/docs/source/solvers/gurobi/options.md

       ".prm".
 The file with _1_ inserted is the best set and the solve results returned are for this set.
 In a subsequent "solve;", you can use "tech:param:read=..." to apply the settings in results file ... .

+tech:tunedynamicjobs (pool_tunedynamicjobs, tunedynamicjobs)
+      Enables distributed parallel tuning, which can significantly increase the performance of the tuning tool.
+A value of n causes the tuning tool to use a dynamic set of up to n workers in parallel.
+A value of -1 allows the solver to use an unlimited number of workers.
+Default = 0.

 tech:tunejobs (pool_tunejobs, tunejobs)
       Enables distributed parallel tuning, which can significantly increase